 Chamaerops humilis is an evergreen shrub nanophanophytop and is a shrub-like, acaulous or multi-stemmed plant, up to 2 m tall, sometimes even 6-8 m in cultivation, covered by fibers and the remains of leaf petioles.
 The leaves are persistent, fan-shaped, stiff and straight, with long and thin petioles with lateral thorns and lamina divided into 16-20 pointed segments: The flowers, unisexual or hermaphroditic, are small, yellow, gathered in dense panicles that originate between the leaf petioles, wrapped by a bivalve spathe.
 The fruits are fleshy, ovoid, yellow-reddish, 2-3 cm long, not edible.

 Chamaerops humilis is grown mainly for ornamental purposes, especially in warm areas near the coast; prefers sunny exposures and fears intense cold.
 In a natural environment it grows mainly on rocky or sandy soils.
 It is a plant that adapts however to land of various kinds.
 Plant that endures drought very well, when it is cultivated for ornamental purposes it must however be irrigated to improve its development and appearance.
+For details of the cultivation technique, see the following sheet.

 Uses and Traditions –